 As a student, you have a lot of freedom to tailor your Master’s to your own interests and ambitions.
 We offer you different kinds of specialisations and research orientations, so you can develop your own expertise.

 At the start of the Master’s you need to choose a specialisation.
 Your choice determines which courses you take and the type of research you are involved in during your master’s thesis.
-You choose one of the three specialisations:
+You can choose one of the three specialisations:

 - Financial Engineering & Management (FEM)

 PLM is a classic specialisation in Industrial Engineering & Management, FEM and HCTM are unique in the world, which means following either of these will give you knowledge and skills very few professionals today possess.
 Choose your specialisation.

 Job opportunities for graduates of Industrial Engineering & Management

 As a graduate, you may work in consultancy or research, or take up a management position in a commercial company or a government or healthcare organisation.
 Examples of jobs you could pursue include account manager, risk consultant, director of business development, supply chain manager or even CFO/COO.
 Of course, you can also choose to first expand your specialist knowledge base by pursuing a PhD or PDEng programme as offered by UT’s Twente Graduate School (TGS).

 We have graduates working for a very wide range of employers: UPS, Unilever, KLM, Toyota, Rabobank, KPMG, HP, DSM, Grolsch, Coca Cola, Compaq, Swatch, Grolsch, KPN, Shell, Bol.com, Medisch Spectrum Twente, Philips – to mention a few.
 Their jobs are also highly varied.

 Curious about your future job?
 Choose a specialisation to find out what your future job could be like.